 Luckily, not all was lost and I’ve managed to make them useful with a bit of soldering, like someone hinted at in their review.
 At first I tried a soldering gun, the result of which can be seen here, however that left a lot of hard-to-remove resin on the part, and it’s easy to mistakenly touch undesired areas.
 It turned out that it’s easiest to just heat up all plugs with a hot air gun, and apply rosin core solder directly, with no additional flux.

 They’re still mediocre, but at least I don’t need to throw them out, and can use them for disposable cables.
+Apparently they’re just bad clones of something that’s not so spectacular in the first place.

 Before I mustered enough willpower for the aforementioned adjustment, I remembered that there was this entirely different kind of plug that I don’t exactly know how to call, and I ordered two sets from different sellers.
 Guess what, they’re slightly different!
 See if you can spot it on the first photo.
 One can take smaller diameter wires, due to a smaller diameter pin that doesn’t get stuck too early.
 They seem to be fairly solid, and the best Aliexpress has to offer, although, again, it looks like they might be a bit hard on sockets.